eapowertools-archive/iPortal/docs/gss_setup_guide.md

     ```
                 (
                     user.group="QlikDesigner"
-                    or user.group like "*Developers"
+                    or user.group like "*Developer"
-                    or user.roles ="Developer"
+                    or user.roles="Developer"
                     and resource.@DataConnectionType="QVD"
                 )
                 or